furudbat/raylib-next-gamejam/README.md

  - move the character with your customized key-binds
  - ~~collect key to open door~~
  - ~~walls and obstetrical in the node selection~~
+ - **Rules**
+   - [x] Only connect Action with Keys or Action with other Actions
+   - [ ] Crossing (connection) lines with other lines not allowed
+   - [x] Crossing (connection) lines with nodes not allowed
+   - [x] Action can only connect with one Key
+   - [x] Action can only have one direct connection with one Key

 ### Controls